sagemath/trac_to_gh/Issue 6127.md

 # Issue 6127: [with patch; needs review] fix trivial typo in documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6127

 Original creator: was